mavryk-network/mavryk-packaging/docs/baking.md

 the smallest and the fastest mode that is sufficient for baking (you can read more about other `mavryk-node` history modes [here](https://protocol.mavryk.org/user/history_modes.html#history-modes)).

-All commands within the service are run under the `mavryk` user.
+All commands within the service are run under the `tezos` user.

 The `mavryk-node` package provides `mavryk-node-<network>` aliases that are equivalent to running `mavryk-node` with [the service options](./configuration.md).